pflanze/functional-perl/docs/intro.md

 ## Lists the functional way

 One of the most basic features of functional programming are singly linked lists.
-Those can be extended in a purely functional way, i.e. without changing existing list references.
+Those can be extended and shrunk in a purely functional way, i.e. without changing existing list references.
 Lists can be created using the `list` function from `FP::List`, which is preloaded in repl+:

     repl> list()
     $VAR1 = bless( [], 'FP::List::Null' );